ImportImport bruce Wed, 05/02/2007 - 15:42

 By default, non-image files are ignored when publishing a product.
 However, if non-image files are assigned to a Documentation or Assembly layer, then they will be included in the product.
 You should avoid linking unnecessary files as Documentation files.

 Assembly files are given standardized filenames in the product.
 For this reason, only one file should be assigned to an assembly layer since duplicate filenames will cause some files to be ignored.
+Note: PnP and BOM data are added to the board as component layers, rather than as separate files.

 In the Macaos Enterprise product viewer, documentation files are listed below the layer list.
 Double-click on a filename to open the file, or right-click on the filename to save the file.